 With CME (as part of CPD) becoming mandatory in more and more countries across the globe it is easy to see the draw of accredited e-learning and online CME activities.

-New digital technology provides ample opportunity for HCPs to access and engage with relevant CME based on their knowledge gaps and preferences.
-It shows a promising step towards establishing a well-connected community of content curator, providers, HCPS and patients that work together to meet a common goal of addressing critical healthcare challenges.
+New digital technology provides ample opportunity for health professionals to access and engage with relevant CME based on their knowledge gaps and preferences.
+It shows a promising step towards establishing a well-connected community of content curators, healthcare educators, HCPs and patients that work together to meet a common goal of addressing critical healthcare challenges.

 How can Inklab help?